downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | conferences | my php.net

 Descrizione

-Restituisce il valore corrente della variabile di configurazione indicata da varname, oppure FALSE se si verifica un errore.
+Restituisce il valore corrente della variabile di configurazione indicata da varname, oppure false se si verifica un errore.

 La funzione non restituisce informazioni di configurazione nel caso in cui il PHP è compilato, o caricato da un file di configurazione di Apache (tramite le direttive php3_configuration_option).